Ego Strength Assessment Tool for Psychedelic Preparation

 Section 2: Open-Ended Prompts

-Ask one or more of these questions and listen for responses indicating readiness:
+Facilitators can ask one or more questions below and listen for insights that indicate readiness:

 Resilience